rehierl/node-tree-outliner/1-1-1-graph-theory/1-6-operations.md

 graph of the corresponding directed complete graph - i.e. `(UKn == UG(DKn))`.

 Note that the focus of this discussion is on directed graphs.
-Hence, `Kn` will be used to refer to the corresponding directed complete graph `DKn` rather than its undirected counterpart `UKn`.
+Hence, `Kn` will be used to refer to the corresponding directed complete graph `DKn`, rather than its undirected counterpart `UKn`.

 Any graph `G := (V,E)` can be turned into a complete graph, if the missing edges are added to its set of edges.
-The resulting complete graph `K(G)` can therefore be understood to be induced by the input graph's set of vertices `V(G)`, even though graph `G` may be missing some of the edges.
+The resulting complete graph `K(G)` can therefore be understood as the **induced complete graph** of the input graph `G`.
+That is, induced by its set of vertices `V(G)`, even though the set of edges `E` may be missing some of the edges.

-Note that the term "induced" is thus understood as: The resulting graph can be created "based on a given set of vertices", and "based on a certain rule that allows to uniquely determine the corresponding (new) edges".
+Note that the term "induced" is understood as: The resulting graph can be created "based on a given set of vertices", and "based on a certain rule that allows to uniquely determine the corresponding (new) edges".
 Hence, `K(G)` can be understood as an **induced complete graph**.
 Because of that,